 October 20 & 21, 1967: Two reviews of the “Judy at the Palace” LP.

 October 20, 1967: The first night of a two-night engagement for Judy at the Bushnell Auditorium, Hartford, CT.

 Download the concert here (zip file):

-NOTE: The sound quality is very poor due to its being recording from the audience.
+NOTE: The sound quality is very poor due to its being recorded from a seat in the audience.

 Judy arrived from California – according to press from Hartford papers – and checked into the Hartford Hilton at 2:30 a.m., the morning of her first concert, October 20.